This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 The restaurant where the chimp went to live was the Home Skillet, in Bellingham, WA.
 It looks like he was put in with a lot of other critters, and someone, at some time, painted a clown face on him.
 Oh well – it’s not a good idea to take our art too seriously …

 Be sure to visit the Blue Rhino Studio if you’d like to see some amazing life-sized animal sculptures.
 If you’ve used any kind of resin to cast your sculptures, we’d love to know about it.
 You can show them off on the Daily Sculptors page.
 And while you’re there, take a look at how Holly decorated her giraffe with a resin pour.

 I had to pick my piggy for the “cutest” one, because he’s been with me so long.
-He helped me write my book, too – so I owe him one. 🙂
+He’s been part of this blog’s logo for a really long time.
+He helped me write my animal sculpting book, too – so I owe him one. 🙂